BlockchainCap/zk-vote/README.md

 In todays on-chain governance, a contrarian voter may have their decision swayed if they feared social backlash from the community.
 This demo implementation shows how you can use zero-knowledge proofs to anonymize the sender of a vote or proposal while still maintaining authorization rules.

 ## How does it work?
-This project heavily leaned on the [semaphore library](https://semaphore.appliedzkp.org/) which provided the contracts to verify merkle proof of inclusion along with the js libraries to generate the proofs in browser.
+This project heavily leans on the [semaphore library](https://semaphore.appliedzkp.org/) which provides the contracts to verify a merkle proof of inclusion along with the js libraries to generate the proofs in browser.

 The demo uses a zero-knowledge proof of inclusion in a set of holders of an NFT collection without revealing the id of the token they own or their public key.
 First a user that holds the NFT will have to register their identity with the smart contract by submitting a identityCommitment, this is then appended to the on-chain merkle tree.